-In light of the College's mission to provide a Christ-centered education for character, students associated with the School of Professional & Distance Education are subject to the Central Christian College of Kansas Code of Character.
-Although not all students may necessarily agree with the contents of the code, submission to the code is part of the educational experience as stated in the mission of the College.
-The Code of Character includes the following statements:
+In light of the College's mission to provide a Christ-centered education for character, full-time students associated with the School of Professional & Distance Education are subject to the Central Christian College of Kansas Campus Community ExpectationsCampus Community Expectations.
+Although not all students may necessarily agree with the contents of the code, submission to the code is part of the educational experience and admissions process as stated in the mission of the College.
+The Campus Community ExpectationsCampus Community ExpectationsCampus Community Expectations includes the following statements: